 According to the Bills of Mortality, there were in total 68,596 deaths in London from the plague in 1665.
 Lord Clarendon estimated that the true number of mortalities was probably twice that figure.
 1666 saw further deaths in other cities but on a lesser scale.
 Dr Thomas Gumble, chaplain to the Duke of Albemarle, both of whom had stayed in London for the whole of the epidemic, estimated that the total death count for the country from plague during 1665 and 1666 was about 200,000.[52]
 Among the more notable death victims were Samuel Fisher, John Godwin, John Lewger and George Starkey.

-The Great Plague of 1665/1666 was the last major outbreak of bubonic plague in Great Britain.
+The Great Plague of 1665/1666 was the most recent major outbreak of bubonic plague in Great Britain.
 The last recorded death from plague came in 1679, and it was removed as a specific category in the Bills of Mortality after 1703.
 It spread to other towns in East Anglia and the southeast of England but fewer than ten per cent of parishes outside London had a higher than average death rate during those years.
 Urban areas were more affected than rural ones; Norwich, Ipswich, Colchester, Southampton and Winchester were badly affected, while the west of England and areas of the English Midlands escaped altogether.[54]

 The population of England in 1650 was approximately 5.25 million, which declined to about 4.9 million by 1680, recovering to just over 5 million by 1700.
 Other diseases, such as smallpox, took a high toll on the population without the contribution by plague.
 The higher death rate in cities, both generally and specifically from the plague, was made up by continuous immigration, from small towns to larger ones and from the countryside to the towns.[55]